tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 🏞️ What you will learn slider

-By the end of this lesson, you will have learned:
+By the end of this lesson, you will have learned how to:
-- How to statically generate pages with `dynamic routes` using `getStaticPaths`
+- Statically generate pages with `dynamic routes` using `getStaticPaths`
-- How to write `getStaticProps` to fetch the data for each page.
+- Implement the `getStaticProps` function to fetch the data for each page.
-- How to link to a page with a `dynamic route`
+- Link to a page with a `dynamic route`

+🎬 Show github repository

 I'm going to build upon the code from last episode.
 If you want to follow along, be sure to clone the `episode-4` branch.